Ramanaickenpettai

 Ramanaickenpettai is a Village panchayat in Vaniyambadi of Tirupathur district of the Indian state of Tamil Nadu.

 Geography

-It is located near a branch of the river Palar.
+Ramanaickenpettai is situated near a branch of the renowned Palar River and holds a central geographic position between the major cities of Chennai and Bengaluru.
+Positioned just 4.6 kilometers away from National Highway NH48, this strategic location enhances its accessibility and connectivity.
+The proximity to this vital national highway facilitates efficient transportation.

-Yelagiri hill is located 23 km from here, a good hill station in Tirupattur district of Tamil Nadu, India, situated off the Vaniyambadi-Tirupattur road.
+Yelagiri hill is located 23 km from here.
+A good hill station in Tirupattur district of Tamil Nadu, India, situated off the Vaniyambadi-Tirupattur road.
 Located at an altitude of 1,410 metres and spread across 30 km2, the Yelagiri village (also spelled Elagiri) is surrounded by orchards, rose-gardens, and green valleys.

 Temples

 One mosque and eight temples are located there.
 Samundeswari Amman Temple is one of the famous temples of Ramanaickenpettai.
 Villages like Vadakkapattu, Avarankuppam, and others, are located next to the branch of the river Palar.
 Ramanaickenpettai is located nearly 12.1 km from Vaniyambadi bus stand and Vaniyambadi Railway Station.

-The Samundeshwari Amman Temple is the scene of Samundeshwari Amman Thiru Viza, a festival, is held every five years.
+The Samundeshwari Amman Temple is the scene of Samundeshwari Amman Thiru Viza, a festival that is held every five years.
 The Riverside Shiva and Ganesha temples are ancient.

 Schools

-The following schools in the village:
+The following schools are in the village: